Past Events / O:P: P+D+R

 EVENTS / MEDIA / PAST EVENTS / STORE / ABOUT

-In August 2023, OBJECT:PARADISE held its first international language happening which was a co-curation from four collectives, featruing three events, across two countries, unified by one manifesto.
-The weekend of events was filmed and was later screened at venues across the Visegrad region, bringing together hundreds of creative people who explored not what poetry should be, but rather what it can be.
+In August 2023, OBJECT:PARADISE hosted its inaugural international language happening, co-curated with four collectives, featuring three events across two countries, all unified by a single manifesto.
+The weekend's events were filmed and later screened at venues throughout the Visegrad region, bringing together hundreds of creative individuals to explore not what poetry should be, but what it can be.

-On February 24th, we concluded the project with the last film screening of the project in Krakow, Poland.
+On February 24th, we concluded the project with a final film screening in Krakow, Poland.

-After four years of dedicated effort, we were thrilled to witness the culmination of this project and to immortalize it in the annual O:P film OBJECT:PRAHA IV.
+After four years of dedicated effort, we were thrilled to witness the culmination of this project and to immortalize it in our annual film, OBJECT:PRAHA IV.

-In 2020, one week before onset of the Covid-19 lockdowns across Europe, Tyko Say and Sandra Pasławska sat over espresso in Exarcheia, Greece, and although having only met in-person several times before, they schemed the first international OBJECT:PARADISE curation to happen in Krakow later that year featuring an unorchestrated script of action, reading, sound, and performance that could challenge and question what could and couldn’t happen at a poetry reading.
+In 2020, just a week before the onset of the COVID-19 lockdowns across Europe, Tyko Say and Sandra Pasławska met over espresso in Exarcheia, Greece.
+Although they had only met in person a few times before, they planned the first international OBJECT:PARADISE curation to take place in Krakow later that year.
+The concept featured an unstructured script of action, reading, sound, and performance designed to challenge and question the boundaries of a traditional poetry reading.

-It was all on paper: a barista’s ruckus on stage abrupting the subject with bursts and gusts of espresso in concerto with readings, street strangers bombarding the room yelling, “we will not be moved”, slender vegan hotdogs venders navigating the audience, tossing weiners passed shoulders, crossdressers in masks cross-dressing as self, readers reading red (un)instructions in bed, triumphant rusty trombones scorching the ceiling from balcony enclaves, and a revolving door swinging robustly ajar for non-poets to become them.
+The envisioned event included a barista causing a ruckus on stage, interrupting with bursts of espresso in concert with readings; strangers from the street entering the room shouting, "we will not be moved"; slender vegan hotdog vendors navigating the audience, tossing wieners past shoulders; cross-dressers in masks cross-dressing as themselves; readers reciting red (un)instructions in bed; triumphant rusty trombones scorching the ceiling from balcony enclaves; and a revolving door swinging robustly ajar for non-poets to become poets.

-This happening would never happen in this universe—but perhaps somewhere else a man with a mouthful of hot dogs is ironing his hair and reading the instructions of how to be oneself in front of a stage with his back turned towards a screaming, almost stranger, audience.
+This happening would never occur in this universe—but perhaps somewhere else, a man with a mouthful of hot dogs is ironing his hair and reading instructions on how to be oneself in front of a stage with his back turned towards a screaming, almost stranger, audience.
 It would never happen.

-Covid struck good 2020/21/22 and the non-existent memories of this absent happening laid the groundwork for what would later happen in August 2023: Performance, Deformance, Reformance.
+COVID struck in 2020/21/22, and the non-existent memories of this absent happening laid the groundwork for what would later occur in August 2023: Performance, Deformance, Reformance.

-But between 2020-2023, the O:P collective changed faces, shades, grades, and took on new projects—an album, a magazine, a collection of films, projects, and installations all with and for our local community (we thank you, all the Jan and Janas of our microcosm art orgasm).
+Between 2020 and 2023, the O:P collective evolved, taking on new projects—an album, a magazine, a collection of films, and installations—all with and for our local community.
+We thank all the Jan and Janas of our microcosm art scene.
 It was a time to celebrate closeness.
-We took trains, road rails, and further schemed the Krakow happening with our new team and newfound energy.
-We thank you, Covid, for teaching us the importance of closeness (despite the frown, the smile, behind the mask).
+We took trains, rode rails, and further planned the Krakow happening with our new team and newfound energy.
+We thank COVID for teaching us the importance of closeness (despite the frown, the smile, behind the mask).

-In 2023, the International Visegrad Fund approved the curation for funding but said we needed to make it bigger—so we did.
-We contacted our good friends in Slovakia, Hungary, and Poland to work with us to make the curation bigger than hot dogs, better than espresso.
+In 2023, the International Visegrad Fund approved the curation for funding but suggested we make it bigger—so we did.
+We contacted our good friends in Slovakia, Hungary, and Poland to collaborate and expand the curation beyond hot dogs and espresso.

-Through January - June 2023, the O:P team worked closely with Slam Poetry Slovakia, ARS LATRANS Poland, and Art Portal Hungary, to curate a one-time language happening that would feature over fifty actions of sound, language, performance, installation, and film.
-It was a time of excellency and excel sheets.
+From January to June 2023, the O:P team worked closely with Slam Poetry Slovakia, ARS LATRANS Poland, and Art Portal Hungary to curate a one-time language happening featuring over fifty actions of sound, language, performance, installation, and film.
+It was a time of excellence and Excel sheets.

-On Thursday, August 24th 2023, the four collectives gathered for the first time at Punctum in Žižkov where we laid out the three questions that our project aimed to answer:
+On Thursday, August 24th, 2023, the four collectives gathered for the first time at Punctum in Žižkov, where we laid out the three questions our project aimed to answer:

-2) How does the poet, the poem, and the context relate to each other?
-And is there a hierarchy?
+2. How do the poet, the poem, and the context relate to each other?
+Is there a hierarchy?

-For the next three days, the O:P collective, along with over 200 members of our Central European community, explored the nuance of the questions in OBJECT:PARADISE’s biggest language happening yet.
+Over the next three days, the O:P collective, along with over 200 members of our Central European community, explored the nuances of these questions in OBJECT:PARADISE's most significant language happening yet.

 ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP ︎ FIRST STOP